 - Chargers – computer, camera, cell phone…

 - Invest in a DC 12V to AC 110V car power inverter.
 They are not expensive and make a world of difference when driving.
-Charge your phones, camera, drone, laptop, tablet, etc. while on the road.
+Charge your phones, camera, drone, laptop, tablets, etc. while on the road.

 If you are doing activities such as horse riding or ice climbing, they provide all the gear so, no need to pack it with you.

 If you are planning to carry a backpack for your trip to Iceland, I have compiled a very detailed review of the Best Backpacks for Travel in the market today – Also, it doesn’t matter if it is summer or winter, you will need a good jacket for your trip to Iceland so check my complete review guide on the Top Jackets for Travel and pack smart!

 My Photography & Electronic Equipment

 We all know that Iceland is a very unique and magical place.
 It is impossible to not take many pictures and want to capture amazing moments while traveling around Iceland.

 Therefore, do not forget to bring your camera equipment with you: